krishnagupta7870/krishnagupta7870/README.md

 </h1>

 <h3 align="center">
-A passionate MERN stack developer from India with a focus on robotics development and programming, and a keen interest in machine learning.
+A passionate MERN stack developer from Nepal with a focus on Web development and programming, and a keen interest in machine learning.
 </h3>

 <p>